Stranger Things: Development

-Stranger Things was created by Matt and Ross Duffer, known professionally as the Duffer Brothers, who also serve as showrunners and head writers, as well as direct many of the episodes.
-The two had completed writing and producing their 2015 film Hidden, in which they had tried to emulate the style of M. Night Shyamalan.
-However, due to changes at Warner Bros., its distributor, the film did not see a wide release and the Duffer Brothers were unsure of their future.
-To their surprise, television producer Donald De Line approached them, impressed with Hidden's script, and offered them the opportunity to work on episodes of Wayward Pines alongside Shyamalan.
+Stranger Things was created by Matt and Ross Duffer, known professionally as the Duffer Brothers, who also serve as showrunners and head writers and direct many of the episodes.
+They wrote and produced their 2015 film Hidden, in which they emulated the style of M. Night Shyamalan.
+However, due to changes at Warner Bros., its distributor, it did not see wide release and the Duffers were unsure of their future.
+To their surprise, television producer Donald De Line approached them, impressed with Hidden's script, and offered them the opportunity to work on episodes of Wayward Pines with Shyamalan.
 The brothers were mentored by Shyamalan during the episode's production so that when they finished, they felt they were ready to produce their own television series.

-The Duffer Brothers prepared a script that would essentially be similar to the series' actual pilot episode, along with a 20-page pitch book to help shop the series around for a network.
-They pitched the story to about fifteen cable networks, all of which rejected the script on the basis that they felt a plot centered around children as leading characters would not work, asking them to either make it a children's series or drop the children and focus on Hopper's investigation into the paranormal.
+The Duffers prepared a script similar to the series' eventual pilot episode, along with a 20-page pitch book to help shop the series to networks.
+They pitched the story to about 15 cable networks, all of whom felt a plot with children as leading characters would not work and asked the brothers to either make it a children's series or drop the children and focus on Hopper's investigation into the paranormal.

 In early 2015, Dan Cohen, the VP of 21 Laps Entertainment, brought the script to his colleague Shawn Levy.
-They subsequently invited the Duffer Brothers to their office and purchased the rights for the series, giving full authorship of it to the brothers.
-After reading the pilot, the streaming service Netflix purchased the whole season for an undisclosed amount; the series was subsequently announced for a planned 2016 release by Netflix in early April 2015.
+They subsequently invited the Duffer Brothers to their office and purchased the rights for the series, giving the brothers full authorship.
+After reading the pilot, the streaming service Netflix purchased the whole season for an undisclosed sum, and in April of the same year, the series was announced for a 2016 release.